Staff profile - Luca Siliquini-Cinelli

 Luca received his Ph.D. in Law and Institutions – EU, Comparative and Private Law and LL.B. (magna cum laude) from the University of Turin School of Law, Italy.

-In 2013, he was a visiting lecturer at the Centre for Comparative Law in Africa at the University of Cape Town (UCT), South Africa, where he lectured on Foundations of Civil law Tradition within the LL.M. in Comparative Law in Africa.
+In 2015-16, Luca will be a visiting scholar at the Faculty of Law and EU Institute in Japan, Kyushu University.
+In 2013, he was a visiting lecturer at the Centre for Comparative Law in Africa at the University of Cape Town (UCT), South Africa, where he lectured on Foundations of Civil Law Tradition within the LL.M. in Comparative Law in Africa.
 He was a visiting research scholar at UCT’s Department of Private Law in 2012 and 2013.

 Luca is a (non-practicing) Barrister – Italy Bar.
 He is the recipient of the 2013 Avv.
 Paolo Catalano Award and the 2013 Dott.
 Gian Luca Innocenti Award for being the top candidate overall at the Bar exam (Court of Appeal of Turin).
 He is an associate member of the International Society for the Philosophy of Law and Social Philosophy (IVR), the Italian Association of Comparative Law and the Canadian Law and Society Association.